-It even has financial repercussions: depressive disorders are responsible for more the loss of roughly $100 billion each year in work productivity.
-Another $1 billion is spent annually on treatment of depression and associated illnesses.
-Those who experience those illnesses suffer not only emotionally, but physically, socially and professionally.
+It even has financial consequences: depressive disorders are responsible for more the loss of roughly $100 billion each year in work productivity.
+Another $1 billion is spent each year on treatment of depression and associated illnesses.
+Those who experience them suffer not only emotionally, but physically, socially and professionally.

 People sometimes confuse depression with sadness.
 Sadness is an emotion that everyone experiences at some point in their lives, due to loss, disappointment or worry.
-Sadness comes and goes and is accompanied by life situations.
+It comes and goes, often based on life events.